 - June 2017 – Learning about Canada's diverse families through Nora Spinks from The Vanier Institute of the Family

-This speaker series will bring together academics, historians, students, policy makers, community organizations and practitioners to discuss Canada's story, as we tell it in numbers.
-Each event will focus on one of the Canada 150 themes—diversity and inclusiveness, reconciliation with Indigenous peoples, youth and the environment, and will highlight interesting historical research in each area.
+This speaker series brought together academics, historians, students, policy makers, community organizations and practitioners to discuss Canada’s story, as we tell it in numbers.
+These events focused on ethnocultural diversity, families and the environment, and highlighted interesting historical research in each area.

 September 21, 2017 – A glimpse into the past: Using historical censuses to research Canadian families